solana-foundation/developer-content/docs/core/programs.md

 process enhances transparency and trust, making it possible to detect discrepancies between the source code and the deployed program.

-The Solana developer community have introduced tools to support verifiable builds, enabling both developers and users to verify that on-chain programs accurately reflect their publicly shared source code.
+The Solana developer community has introduced tools to support verifiable builds, enabling both developers and users to verify that on-chain programs accurately reflect their publicly shared source code.

-- **Searching for Verified Programs**: To quickly check for verified programs, users can search for a program address on the [SolanaFM](https://solana.fm/) explorer and navigate to the "Verification" tab.
+- **Searching for Verified Programs**: To quickly check for verified programs, users can search for a program address on the [SolanaFM](https://solana.fm/) Explorer and navigate to the "Verification" tab.
 View an example of a verified program [here](https://solana.fm/address/PhoeNiXZ8ByJGLkxNfZRnkUfjvmuYqLR89jjFHGqdXY).